TarHeelProgrammr/Kenan-Flagler-Portfolio/README.md

 # Portfolio Projects – Kenan-Flagler Application

-This portfolio is intended to display my technical skills and demonstrates how the integration of AI with finance and conceptual coding knowledge has increased my ability as an entreprenuer.
+This portfolio is intended to display my technical skills, and demonstrate how the integration of AI with finance and conceptual coding knowledge has increased my ability as an entreprenuer.

 Projects #1 & #2 were my personal endeavours which I developed using AI.
 While projects 4-5 were through the Global Career Accelerator Coding